johnwargo/joomla-to-markdown/README.md

 To use the module, you must complete the following steps to export your Joomla data and convert your article content to [Markdown](https://daringfireball.net/projects/markdown/) format:

-1. Export your site's `categories` table in JSON format to a local file
+1. Using MySQL Admin (or your export tool of choice), export your site's `categories` table in JSON format to a local file
 2. Export your site's `content` table in JDON format to a local file
 3. Craft a template file (instructions below) that describes the format of the exported markdown file for each Joomla article
 4. Execute the module's `export` command to convert the contents of the JSON files to individual markdown files for each article.